 The squadron is funded by membership dues and contributions.
-We also receive donations and grants from individuals and charitable organizations such as the Alliance with the Washoe County Medical Society (AWMCS).
+We also receive donations and grants from individuals and charitable organizations.
 If you would like to help please DONATE below.

 All volunteers must attend at least three squadron meetings, be nominated by a current member, meet with a review board and submit to a background investigation.
 All new members must complete a SAR (Search & Rescue) Orientation class conducted by the Sheriff's office.
 Applicants must be willing and able to respond to search requests at inconvenient times and be able to report for duty within a matter of minutes.
 These are just a few of the requirements.
 Please contact us below for more information if you are interested in applying.